 Scriptures state there are several events that must occur before the second coming of Jesus Christ.
 Some of these, found in the book of Revelation, are the Great Tribulation, the heavenly signs and the Day of the Lord.

 The TRUE second coming or return of the Lord is delineated in chapter 19 of Revelation.
 His arrival on earth will be as King of Kings and Lord of Lords (Revelation 19:16).
 He will come with the power of God to save mankind from total destruction and to usher in the Kingdom of God on earth.
-He will also resurrect all those who ever lived who received God's Holy Spirit and lived a life of overcoming.
-The resurrected righteous will receive immortality and rule the earth with Jesus for one thousand years (also known as the Millennium, see Revelation 20).
+His coming will also resurrect all the righteous saints who have died in the faith.
+They will receive immortality and rule the earth with Jesus for one thousand years (also known as the Millennium, see Revelation 20).